freebelion/HurPsy/HurPsyLib/Documentation/HurPsyLib.HurPsySize.md

 ## HurPsySize Class

-This class represents a size object to specify the dimensions of a visual stimulus.
+This class helps specify the dimensions of a visual stimulus.
 Its whole point is to keep `HurPsyLib` objects independent of the GUIs used for designing or running experiments.

 ```csharp